SHIVANANAND/letsTryChatbot/README.md

-# Restroworks Chatbot
+# Let's Try Foods Chatbot

-This project is a full-stack application created to demonstrate my skills in building and deploying a chatbot using Node.js, Express, and EJS, integrated with Google Generative AI.
-The chatbot is designed to provide information about Restroworks and how their solutions can help businesses in the restaurant industry.
+This project is a full-stack application created to showcase my skills in building and deploying a chatbot using Node.js, Express, and EJS, integrated with Google Generative AI.
+The chatbot is designed to provide information about Let's Try Foods, their products, mission, and other relevant details.

 ## Project Overview

 ### Features
-- **Chatbot Integration**: Utilizes Google Generative AI to power the chatbot, providing detailed and accurate responses related to Restroworks' offerings.
+- **Chatbot Integration**: Utilizes Google Generative AI to power the chatbot, providing detailed and accurate responses related to Let's Try Foods.
-- **User Interaction**: The chatbot engages users by understanding their business needs and suggesting relevant solutions.
+- **User Interaction**: The chatbot engages users by answering queries about the company's offerings, mission, and website.
 - **EJS Templating**: The frontend is rendered using EJS, allowing for dynamic content based on user interactions.
 - **Express Server**: The backend is built with Express, handling routing, API requests, and serving static files.
+- **Website URL Handling**: The chatbot correctly responds with the official website URL when asked.

 ### Technologies Used
 - **Node.js**: Backend runtime environment.